etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

   # The number of nodes between A and D is  8.0
   # The farthest node from E is A with dist= 1.1010011
   # The farthest (topologically) node from E is I with 5.0 nodes in between
-  # The farthest node from root is is A with dist= 1.101
+  # The farthest node from root is A with dist= 1.101

 .. _sub:getting-midpoint-outgroup: